On the hook: Angels’ Trout still fantasy commish, for now

 ”It’s just one of those things, everybody’s competitive.
 Everybody loves fantasy football.
 Who doesn’t?” he said.

+MLB has strict rules about betting involving baseball games, but no rules against other sports as long as the gambling is legal – as in, no bookies.

-Angels manager Joe Maddon, meanwhile, said Trout shouldn’t give up being the commish.
+Angels manager Joe Maddon, meanwhile, said Trout shouldn’t give up being the commish job.

 ”Listen, guys, love it.
 I get it.
 And I did,” he said. ”You get absorbed and during the week you have to make all these transactions, which really gets annoying because all you’re doing is you’re buried in the newspapers or the – at that time, it was magazines.
 You had to buy all the magazines.
 I love fantasy football, but I will not – but I’ll never do it again.”